galexrt/container-healthchecks/README.md

     galexrt/healthchecks:latest
 ```

+> **WARNING** The default uses a SQLite database, check [Database configuration](#database-configuration) section for more information.

-The port of Healthchecks is `8000/tcp`.
+The port of Healthchecks in the container is `8000/tcp` it will be exposed to `80/tcp` in the example command.

 A HTTPS Proxy is required for healthchecks to be reachable.
 This is caused by the CSRF verification failing if HTTPS is not used.